 Training workshops are held at regular intervals throughout each academic year for postgraduate research students and staff.
 Pre- and post-fieldwork events are organised jointly with other Anthropology departments in Scotland under the ESRC Scottish Training in Anthropological Research programme (STAR).
 Students at Aberdeen also take part in the University's programme of training in generic skills organised by the Centre for Academic Development.

-All these provide excellent opportunities for research training and the transfer of ideas, knowledge and experience between students in a mutually supportive environment.
+All these provide excellent opportunities for research training and the transfer of ideas, knowledge and experience between students in a supportive environment.

 The Graduate Programme organises a weekly research seminar to which visiting speakers are invited, as well as occasional lectures by distinguished academic visitors.
 Postgraduate research students also present their work to a student-led seminar and attend and present at the full Departmental seminar.
 Students are also supported in attending national and international academic conferences.

 The Graduate Programme is closely linked with:

 - Marischal Museum, offering research opportunities in the field of material culture studies;

 - The University's research theme on The North, which brings together a wide variety of academics involved in research in Scotland, the sub-Arctic and the High Arctic.

 - The Elphinstone Institute, undertaking research into the language, tradition and history of North-East Scotland.